DeathlyMade/VR-Project/README.md

 3. Compare CNN performance with traditional ML classifiers.

 ### c.
 Region Segmentation Using Traditional Techniques
-1. Apply region-based segmentation methods (e.g., thresholding, edge detection) to segment mask regions, visualize and evaluate segmentation results.
+1. Apply region-based segmentation methods (e.g., thresholding, edge detection) to segment mask regions, and visualize and evaluate segmentation results.

 ### d.
 Mask Segmentation Using U-Net
 1. Train a U-Net model to segment the mask regions in facial images.